 - Tell your family, friends, and work colleagues that you have diabetes and explain what they should do if you develop severe hypoglycemia.
 Show them where you keep your GlucaGen kit and how to use it.
 Explain to them that hypoglycemia needs to be treated as quickly as possible because having low blood sugar levels for too long can cause seizures, coma, or death.

-- Keep your GlucaGen Hypokit package for up to 24 months at controlled room temperature 20C to 25C (68F to 77F) before reconstitution.
-Do not freeze.
-Keep in the original package to protect from light.
+- Store your GlucaGen kit at room temperature 20C to 25C (68F to 77F).
+Do not keep in the refrigerator or freeze and keep in the original package to protect from light.
 Do not use it after the expiry date.
 Once mixed with the diluent, administer immediately unless the solution shows gel or particle formation.
 Discard any unused portion.

 6. Response and effectiveness

 - One injection of GlucaGen given either IM or IV lasts 60 to 90 minutes.

 - In clinical trials, 100% of people with severe hypoglycemia treated with GlucaGen responded within 30 minutes.

 - Always followed up a dose with a fast-acting source of sugar (eg fruit juice, glucose gel) and a snack or small meal such as crackers with cheese or peanut butter because the effects of GlucaGen will start to wear off after at least 90 minutes.
 Seek emergency medical assistance immediately after administering GlucaGen.